 - Interact with a multidisciplinary hospital-based stroke team

-- Conduct clinical research
+- Conduct clinical research with a paired mentor

 - Teach other medical trainees